sonic-net/SONiC/doc/sfputil/read_write_eeprom_by_page.md

 - Valid offset: A0h (0-255), A2h (0-255)

 ```
-sfputil read-eeprom Ethernet0 0 0 1 --wire-addr a0h               # valid
+sfputil read-eeprom -p Ethernet0 -n 0 -o 0 -s 1 --wire-addr a0h               # valid
-sfputil read-eeprom Ethernet0 0 0 2 --wire-addr A0h               # invalid size, out of range, 255+2=257 is not a valid offset
+sfputil read-eeprom -p Ethernet0 -n 0 -o 0 -s 2 --wire-addr A0h               # invalid size, out of range, 255+2=257 is not a valid offset
-sfputil read-eeprom Ethernet0 1 0 1 --wire-addr a2h               # invalid offset 256 for page 0, must be in range [0, 255]
+sfputil read-eeprom -p Ethernet0 -n 1 -o 0 -s 1 --wire-addr a2h               # invalid offset 256 for page 0, must be in range [0, 255]
-sfputil read-eeprom Ethernet0 1 0 1 --wire-addr a0h               # invalid offset 0 for page 1, must be >=128
+sfputil read-eeprom -p Ethernet0 -n 1 -o 0 -s 1 --wire-addr a0h               # invalid offset 0 for page 1, must be >=128
 ```

 ### SAI API